balupton/plant-vs-animal-products/README.md

 - Honey is now used as the disconnect term for bee vommit
 - Beef & Poulty are now used as disconnect terms for particular types of people's flesh
 - Animals is now used as the disconnect term for referring to non-human animals, humans are animals! _Animal: a living organism which feeds on organic matter, typically having specialized sense organs and nervous system and able to respond rapidly to stimuli_ — that's us alright!
+- It is now used as the disconnect term for refering to a non-human people!
+They're he's and she's and mothers and fathers and children too.
+Each one is their own person, with their own personality, and their own family.
+They're not objects, their people, like us.